yeganemehr/yeganemehr.net/content/posts/babuk.md

 Warning: Please do not attempt to decrypt privately or make any changes to the server, otherwise we will no longer be responsible for the losses caused by this incidence
 ```

-So now it's obviuse that my data is encrypted and the only way to restore my data was to pay $100,000.
+So now it's obvious that my data is encrypted, and the only way to restore it was to pay $100,000.
-I had 2TB + 2 x 12TiB HDDs on this server but I had just one thing among my data which I care about.
+I had 2TB plus 2 x 12TiB HDDs on this server, but there was just one thing among my data that I cared about.
-There was a 12TiB disk that I running a [SeaweedFS](https://github.com/seaweedfs/seaweedfs) instance on it.
+There was a 12TiB disk on which I was running a [SeaweedFS](https://github.com/seaweedfs/seaweedfs) instance.
-I use RDM to connect that pysical disk to my virtual machine for better performance.
+I used RDM to connect that physical disk to my virtual machine for better performance.

-Immedetly I begun an negotition with the hacker and there is no luck.
-He demending $100,000 which I couldn't afford.
+Immediately, I began negotiations with the hacker, but there was no luck.
+He demanded $100,000, which I couldn't afford.

-After disappointing about the hacker, I began to research about the ransomware.
-After the first search I hit to a [vmware.com page](https://blogs.vmware.com/security/2022/10/esxi-targeting-ransomware-tactics-and-techniques-part-2.html) with a good info about it.
+After being disappointed by the hacker, I began to research about the ransomware.
+After the first search I came across a [vmware.com page](https://blogs.vmware.com/security/2022/10/esxi-targeting-ransomware-tactics-and-techniques-part-2.html) with a good information about it.

 ![Vmware info about Babuk](/images/babuk/vmware-info-babuk.png)

-Its turns out it's name is `Babuk` and [it's source code](https://github.com/Hildaboo/BabukRansomwareSourceCode/tree/main/esxi) is leaked.
-Suddenly some light of hopes begin to shine!
+It turns out its name is `Babuk`, and [its source code](https://github.com/Hildaboo/BabukRansomwareSourceCode/tree/main/esxi) is leaked.
+Suddenly, some light of hope begins to shine!

-In that github repository I found `ext/dec/main.cpp`.
+In that Github repository, I found `ext/dec/main.cpp`.
-So basiclly it has two function.
+So basiclly, it has two functions:

 	- void find_files_recursive(char* begin)
 	- void decrypt_file(char *path)

-the names are self-explainery.
+The names are self-explanatory.
-I not caring about find_files_recursive and obvusly all of the decrypting done by `decrypt_file`.
+I don't care about find_files_recursive, and obviously, all of the decrypting is done by `decrypt_file`.

-So it's read 32 bytes at the end of encrypted file and with using `m_priv` global variable and `curve25519` algo, some shared key will create.
+So, it reads 32 bytes at the end of the encrypted file, and using the `m_priv` global variable and `curve25519` algorithm, a shared key will be created.
-With that shared key, decrypting was easy, I could my files back!
+With that shared key, decrypting was easy; I could get my files back!

 ```c
 void decrypt_file(char* path) {